 Overall there’s a lot of features built into the software, but it’s disappointing how limiting it seems to be.
-You would think the hardware should be able to individually backlight a key a separate color from the rest or allow you to change the color of the “PC Mode”.
-I would have really appreciated being able to customize my backlight brightness as well, as even the “Medium” setting was a bit brighter than I would have hoped for.
+I would have really appreciated being able to customize my backlight brightness, as even the “Medium” setting was a bit brighter than I would have hoped for.

-Since there’s no branding on the software stating it’s specific to Rosewill, it seems like it might be made by a third-party vendor and licensed to Rosewill which makes me a bit apprehensive in thinking these features will be added in the future.
+Since there’s no branding on the software stating it’s specific to Rosewill, it seems like it might be made by a third-party vendor.
 It would be awesome if Rosewill rolled out an updated version of the software that could compete with the features in a Corsair or Razer RGB keyboard, but at $50 less it’s hard to complain.